Thursday March 05, 2020

 Movie Review: Corpus Christi (2019)

 Is Bartosz Bielenia a shapeshifter?
 In Jan Komasa’s “Corpus Christi,” he plays Daniel, a 20-year-old criminal who pretends to be a priest in rural Poland, and throughout the character seems both immoral and holy, male and female, child and man.
 In the poster, he bears a slight resemblance to Pres.
 Obama … or Gilbert Godfried.
 It’s a shame his eyes are closed in the poster because in the movie his eyes are everything.
-They’re moist and sad and drink in everything; they draw us into this world.
+They’re moist and sad; they draw us into this world.

 “Corpus Christi” is a great film about a not-good person who becomes one.
 At least he does good things.
 He repairs a community.
 I think he enjoys what he does—he’s good at it—but don’t be fooled into thinking he’s a good kid.
 He’s not—not really.
 Maybe that’s why he makes such a good priest.

 We first see him in a juvenile detention facility, where several boys gang up on one.
 Are they raping him or just beating him?
 Daniel isn’t the one, nor among the several; he’s the lookout, a nonentity.
 We also see him helping the priest, Father Tomasz (Lukasz Simlat), but I couldn’t help but wonder if his faith was genuine.
 As he sings and prays, I flashed on Alex in “A Clockwork Orange,” seeming pious during prison Bible study but happily imagining torture.
 But Daniel isn't that.